dot-base/fu/README.md

 npm run dev
 ```

+## UI components
+For faster scaffolding of the UI, please use the installed Nuxt UI components.
+You can see the list of avaible components in [their documentation](https://ui.nuxt.com/getting-started).

 ## Code Organization
 * `components`: Add your custom UI components here
 * `pages`: Add your custom views here.
 Most probably you will only need the `dashboard.vue` file